urmaul/yii-enumattributes/README.md

 }
 ```

-And also you should add behavior property to phpDoc comments&
+And also you should add behavior property to phpDoc comments:

 ```php
 /**